HVAC tune-up rebates available

 3. Submit the rebate application with signatures from both the member applying for the rebate as well as the HVAC contractor, along with a copy of the invoice showing the date of work completed and all criteria for tune-up being performed.

-4. Rebate (1/2 of the total cost of the tune-up up to a maximum of $50 per home) will be mailed to the member if all criteria are met.
+4. Rebate (50% of the total cost of the tune-up not to exceed $50 per home) or (50% of the cost of the annual maintenance contract, excluding repairs, not to exceed $75 per home) will be mailed to the member if all criteria are met.
 Rebates can be submitted either by mail to 226 N. Broadway, Walters, OK 73572 or in person at the Walters office or 1101 W. Oak in Duncan.